This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 - Onion - Use any onion that you prefer or have on hand.
 Yellow, white, vidalia are all great options.

 - Olive oil - Oil is the main ingredient when it comes to making any good salad dressing.
-You may substitute olive oil for peanut oil instead.
+You may substitute olive oil for avocado oil, vegetable oil, or peanut oil instead.

 - Ginger - Fresh ginger works best in this recipe.
 If you prefer to use pre-minced ginger, then you may use that as well.

-- Celery - Allows the dressing to have a slight crunch and gives it a fresh neutral flavor.
+- Celery - Allows the Japanese ginger dressing to have a slight crunch and gives it a fresh neutral flavor.
+Do not omit this ingredient.

 - Ketchup - Helps to add sweetness and thicken the dressing.

-- Soy sauce - Adds salty and meathy flavor to the dressing.
+- Soy sauce - Adds salty and meaty flavor to the dressing.
 A staple in hibachi dishes.
+Coconut aminos could be used as a substitute.

-- Granulated sugar - Will balance the saltness and tangy flavor of the dressing.
+- Granulated sugar - This will balance the saltness and tangy flavor of the dressing.

-- Lemon juice - Liguid and acid needed for the salad dressing.
+- Lemon juice - Liquid and acid are needed for the salad dressing.
 Try to use fresh lemon juice.

 - Garlic - A small amount is needed in this salad recipe.
 Use fresh garlic and mince it yourself or use pre-minced that comes in a jar, just make sure there are no additional ingredients.